nskatti1/Fast-Robots/docs/lab11.rst

 Acknowledgments
 ---------------

-Thank you to the Fast Robots Staff for providing files.
+Thank you to the Fast Robots Staff for providing the jupyter notebook files.
+It was useful.
 I took heavy inspiration from my friend Aidan McNay.
 Thanks Aidan.